• Skip to primary navigation

 When it does finally hit, you can be certain I am out running around with one of my cameras.

 This is a tough one.
-I currently live in Scott’s Addition and have been there the last couple years.
+I currently live in Scott’s Addition and have been there for the last couple of years.
 So although it has a place in my heart and is super easy to take photos of.
 I often find myself venturing down Sheppard St in the Museum District.

 If you’re out and about in Scott’s Addition or the Museum District, keep an eye out for my sticker.
 That thing is all over the place there.